 • 2-4 slices of your favorite good-quality bread (sourdough, whole-grain, ciabatta, etc.)

-• In a mixing bowl, combine the drained tuna, mayonnaise, Sriracha sauce, a pinch of paprika, fresh lemon juice, and season with salt and pepper to your liking.
-Adjust the level of spiciness with more Sriracha if needed.
+• In a mixing bowl, combine the drained tuna, mayonnaise, Sriracha, lemon juice, and paprika.
+Season with salt and pepper, then adjust the heat with more Sriracha if needed.

-• Add a handful of fresh spinach leaves over the red onion.
+• Add red onion, jalapeño slices, and a handful of fresh spinach.

 • Top with another slice of bread.